jpaulrajredhat/kind-development/README.md

 you can directly copy dags folder to the running POD using the following Kube CLI so that you don't need to re-deploy Airflow.

-There is an another option thaty you can mount a dag folder to KIND cluster so that all dags will be available immediately without any other external action which is currently in progress.
+There is an another option that you can mount a dag folder to KIND cluster so that all dags will be available immediately without any other external action which is currently in progress.

     ```bash
     kubectl  get pods -n airflow